kovrichard/catalyst/README.md

 In Stripe, set the webhook URL to `https://your-app-url/api/stripe`.

+### Events

+An example event handler is already set up for the `customer.subscription.updated` event.
+This event is triggered when a subscription is updated and is used in most subscription-based applications.

-Configure the [endpoint](src/app/api/stripe/route.ts?plain=1#L24) to listen for the events you need.
+Configure the [endpoint](src/app/api/stripe/route.ts?plain=1#L25) to listen for the events you need.
 To to this, extend the logic of the `switch` statement with the cases for the events you want to handle.

+### Billing Portal

+For ease of use, we suggest not to reinvent the wheel and use the [Stripe Billing Portal](https://docs.stripe.com/customer-management) to allow your users to manage their subscriptions.
+The Catalyst starter kit already has a helper function defined in [`src/lib/stripe.ts`](src/lib/stripe.ts?plain=1#L9) to create a session for the billing portal.

+The helper function can only be used on the server side and ensures that the user is authenticated before creating the session.
+It has a single parameter: the Stripe `customerId` of the user.

+As the example dashboard of Catalyst can be found at `/dashboard`, the return URL of the billing portal is `http://localhost:3000/dashboard` by default.
+You can change this to any URL by setting the `STRIPE_PORTAL_RETURN_URL` environment variable in the `.env` file.

 ## Logging